Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • HR professionals implementing organization-wide goal programs

-This particular goal sheet has a lot of room for the goal owner as well as the goal setter to discuss both the purpose of the goals being set, as well as some challenges that may be encountered along the way.
+This particular sheet has a lot of room for the goal owner as well as the goal setter to discuss both the purpose of the goals being set, as well as some challenges that may be encountered along the way.

 Key Features: